nf-core/nanoseq/docs/usage.md

 ### `--guppy_config`

-Guppy config file used for basecalling passed with the `--config` parameter.
+Config file used for basecalling that will be passed to Guppy via the "--config" parameter.
 Cannot be used in conjunction with `--flowcell` and `--kit`.
-This can be a local file (i.e. `/your/dir/guppy_conf.cfg`) or a string specifying a configuration stored in the `/opt/ont/guppy/data` directory of Guppy.
+This can be a local file (i.e. `/your/dir/guppy_conf.cfg`) or a string specifying a configuration stored in the `/opt/ont/guppy/data/` directory of Guppy.

 ### `--guppy_model`

-Custom basecalling model file (`json`) to pass to Guppy for basecalling with the `--model` parameter.
+Custom basecalling model file in `json` format that will be passed to Guppy via the "--model" parameter.
 Custom basecalling models can be trained with software such as [Taiyaki](https://github.com/nanoporetech/taiyaki).
 This can also be a string specifying a model stored in the `/opt/ont/guppy/data` directory of Guppy.

 ### `--guppy_gpu`

-Whether to demultiplex with Guppy in GPU mode.
+Whether to demultiplex with Guppy in GPU mode (default: false).

 ### `--guppy_gpu_runners`

-Number of '--gpu_runners_per_device' used for guppy when using `--guppy_gpu` (default: 6)
+Number of "--gpu_runners_per_device" used for Guppy when using `--guppy_gpu` (default: 6).

 ### `--guppy_cpu_threads`

-Number of '--cpu_threads_per_caller' used for guppy when using `--guppy_gpu` (default: 1)
+Number of "--cpu_threads_per_caller" used for Guppy when using `--guppy_gpu` (default: 1).

 ### `--gpu_device`

-Basecalling device specified to Guppy in GPU mode using `--device` (default: 'auto')
+Basecalling device specified to Guppy in GPU mode using "--device" (default: 'auto').

 ### `--gpu_cluster_options`

-Cluster options required to use GPU resources (e.g. '--part=gpu --gres=gpu:1')
+Cluster options required to use GPU resources (e.g. '--part=gpu --gres=gpu:1').

 ### `--qcat_min_score`

-Specify the minimum quality score for `qcat` in the range 0-100 (default: 60)
+Specify the minimum quality score for qcat in the range 0-100 (default: 60).

 ### `--qcat_detect_middle`

-Search for adapters in the whole read by applying the '--detect-middle' parameter in `qcat` (default: false)
+Search for adapters in the whole read by applying the '--detect-middle' parameter in qcat (default: false).

 ### `--skip_basecalling`